This page provides links to networks for health professionals working in LMIC or involved in overseas aid.

 Humanitarian medical work (ASA)

-Visit the Australian Society of Anaesthetists website, with a volunteer database of specialist anaesthetists from Australia and New Zealand who are interested in assisting with humanitarian medical work.
-This is used to provide anaesthetists with both work overseas opportunities and to provide organisations with the names of anaesthetists interested in working abroad.
+The Australian Society of Anaesthetists maintains a volunteer database of specialist anaesthetists from Australia and New Zealand who are interested in assisting with humanitarian medical work.
+The databaseprovides anaesthetists with work overseas opportunities and provide organisations with the names of anaesthetists interested in working abroad.

 The HIFA Vision: "Every person and every health worker will have access to the healthcare information they need to protect their own health and the health of others."